Denver International Airport: Terminal

-DIA has one terminal, named The Jeppesen Terminal after aviation safety pioneer Elrey Borge Jeppesen, and three midfield concourses, spaced far apart.
-The three midfield concourses have a total of 179 gates in operation as of late 2022.
+DEN has one terminal, named the Jeppesen Terminal after aviation safety pioneer Elrey Borge Jeppesen, and three midfield concourses, spaced far apart.
+The three midfield concourses have a total of 169 gates in operation as of early 2025.
 Concourse A is accessible via a pedestrian bridge directly from the terminal building, as well as via the underground train system that services all three concourses.
 For access to Concourses B and C, passengers must utilize the train.
-All international arrivals without border pre-clearance are processed in Concourse A; this concourse also has 4 3-jetway international gates that can support ADG Group VI aircraft such as an Airbus A380 and a Boeing 747-8, the two largest commercial aircraft in the world.
+All international arrivals without border pre-clearance are processed in Concourse A; this concourse also has four 3-jetway international gates that can support ADG Group VI aircraft such as an Airbus A380 and a Boeing 747-8, the two largest commercial aircraft in the world.

-Concourse A has 60 gates, including several ground level boarding gates and several double jetway gates.